lwfinger/rtl8188eu/README.md

 Compiling & Building
 ---------
 ### Dependencies
-To compile the driver, you need to have make and a compiler installed
+To compile the driver, you need to have make and a compiler installed.
+In addition, you must have the kernel headers installed.
+If you do not understand what this means, consult your distro.
 ### Compiling

 > make all

 ### Installing

-> make install
+> sudo make install

 Submitting Issues
 ---------